Identifying and responding to family violence

-Information for parents about family violence, including family violence supports, can be found on the
+Explore information for parents about family violence, including family violence supports.

-A range of generic supports for parents, carers and families including family intervention services can be found at
+range of generic supports for parents, carers and families including family intervention services is also available.

-You can also seek expert advice, or provide information and referral to the specialist family violence service in your area on the Orange Door website,
+You can also seek expert advice, or provide information and referral to the specialist family violence service in your area through the

-https://orangedoor.vic.gov.au/find-a-service-near-you or through these state-wide and national services:
+Orange Door or through these statewide and national services: